Yasas9029/ai-design-engineering-cc-plugins/README.md

 **Design resilient agentic applications with human-first methodology.**

-Five specialized personas guide you from initial concept through security architecture—all within Claude Code.
+Six specialized personas guide you from initial concept through production-ready systems—all within Claude Code.

 ## The Problem